History All Around Us

 Dr. Donald Smith M.D., Lori Juris, the original CEO, and Claudette Pippin COO, will present the discussion.
 Dr. Amy Rosenberg M.D. will introduce the speakers.

-Past~~~February 2025 ~ German Prisoners of War in Arizona by Steve Hoza
+On YouTube ~~~ February 2025 ~ German Prisoners of War in Arizona by Steve Hoza

 Please come join us for a PowerPoint presentation by historian Steve Hoza on the history of German prisoner of war camps in Arizona during World War Two.
 Mr. Hoza has interviewed hundreds of former prisoners, guards, camp personnel and Arizona residents that worked with the POWs.
 There will be artifacts from the camps to see as well.
 A Phoenix native, Mr. Hoza has written extensively on the history of World War Two in Arizona and has appeared in numerous television documentaries.

-Past~~~March 2025 ~ Sahuarita Bombing & Gunnery Range, Oscar Gomez
+March 2025 ~ Sahuarita Bombing & Gunnery Range, Oscar Gomez

 In December of 1940, the War Department in Washington announced expansion plans for the Tucson Air Base with an investment totaling approximately $2,211,212.
 As a part of this National Defense Program, focused on the Army Air Corps strategy of sending “heavy bombers of the Flying Fortress type to fields in the interior—hidden from the Pacific Coast by high mountain ranges,” the Sahuarita Gunnery and Bombing Ranges were established.